theacodes/structy/README.md

 ### Including Structy's runtime

 The runtime is a single file located at [runtimes/js/structy.js](runtimes/js/structy.js).
-There's no Node/npm package because the last time I used npm my nose suddenly starting bleeding and I passed out and woke up with several mysterious lesions, and the last time I used Node.js I managed to somehow unleash a 10,000 year-old minor demon who's currently causing minor chaos by removing stop signs in low-traffic rural areas.
+There's no Node/NPM package because the last time I used NPM my nose suddenly starting bleeding and I passed out and woke up with several mysterious lesions, and the last time I used Node.js I managed to somehow unleash a 10,000 year-old demon who's currently causing minor chaos by removing stop signs in low-traffic rural areas.

 So just copy it into your project next to wherever you're going to place the generated code, like we did when the web was young.
 If you're lazy (and you probably are), just run this: